cnaseeb/DataSceince/installPython.md

 Ensure that the above results in, having the following packages on your system

 Python 2.7 ( or 3)
 NumPy
 Pandas
 Scikit-learn

+After you have installed, depending on the OS, in windows you can use the following command to see teh python version

+It will print the version info if it has been correctly installed.

+$ python --version